Click on the icons above to display the assortment per species!

 Hare meat has a more pronounced game flavor than rabbit meat.
 To prepare it, it is not actually necessary to marinate, although it is still indicated in many traditional recipes (hare pepper recipes).

 The traditional export countries for big game are: Eastern Europe (Eastern Germany and Poland) with wild boar, venison and roe.
 And that is where the vast majority of the LOUISA game comes from.
-Other game areas are: England (smaller roe and deers); New Zealand (farmed red and fallow deer); Australia (semi-wild boar, created from feral domestic pigs) and kangaroo.
+Other game areas are: England (smaller roe and deers); New Zealand (farmed red and fallow deer); Australia (wildboar and kangaroo).

 Young wild boar produces a very tender meat with a distinct game flavor.
 The back is very good for roasting, as medallions from the tenderloin or just as cutlets.
 The leg and shoulder meat make a wonderful dice for goulash.